Pride group founder convicted of raping boy, 12, he met on Grindr

 Sutton was also found guilty of three counts of making indecent photographs of children and one count of possession of an extreme pornographic image.

+Both were cleared of conspiracy to administer a substance with intent and three counts each of arranging the commission of a child sex offence.

-Neither Ireland, wearing a navy suit and white shirt, or Sutton, wearing a grey suit and blue shirt, visibly reacted after the jury returned their verdicts after deliberating for more than 23 hours.
+Neither Ireland, wearing a navy suit and white shirt, nor Sutton, wearing a grey suit and blue shirt, visibly reacted after the jury returned their verdicts after deliberating for more than 23 hours.

 Before the trial, Ireland and Sutton pleaded guilty to five counts that were not presented to the jury.